LukasBoonen11/Potential_pH/README.md

 # Conclusion

-  These scripts offer a powerful tool for visualizing the thermodynamic stability of metal species and their corrosion behavior across various pH and potential conditions.
+  These scripts offer a tool for visualizing the thermodynamic stability of metal species and their corrosion behavior across various pH and potential conditions.
-  By incorporating environmental factors like chloride, sulfate, and bicarbonate ions, the diagrams provide a more realistic representation of the system under investigation, making them highly applicable for studies on corrosion and   electrochemical reactions in diverse environments.
+  By incorporating environmental factors like chloride, sulfate, and carbonate ions, the diagrams provide a more realistic representation of the system under investigation, making them applicable for studies on corrosion in diverse environments.